Linsanity81/TileableShell/README.md

 - ### Import & Remesh

-  Our algorithm mainly supports the architectural surface with open boundary.
+  Our algorithm mainly supports the polygonal architecture surface with open boundary.
 Here we provide two types of input modes:

   1. Obtain the base mesh by parameterizing the surface using the as-rigid-as-possible (ARAP) algorithm [Liu et al. 2008] and then mapping a 2D tessellation with convex polygons onto the surface.
 This process can be done by using the following group of buttons.